Language selection

 • the large geographic area where it is harvested

-• how easy it is to conceal and transport elvers
+• how easy it is to fish, conceal and transport elvers

-2. Cases of violent incidents and threats of violence between authorized and unauthorized harvesters.
+2. Violent incidents and threats of violence involving authorized and unauthorized harvesters.

 3. Fishery officers have been harassed and threatened.

-4. There is no federal oversight or monitoring of the elver supply chain from harvest to export.
+There is currently no federal oversight or monitoring of the entire elver supply chain from harvest to export.

 New regulations